HENRIETTA LANG COUNSELLING FOR ANXIETY AND LOW SELF ESTEEM

 COVID 19 STATEMENT

 Online (video), telephone and email counselling available now.
-I only use secure platforms and aim to make the service as simple and easy to access to everyone - you don't have to be a digital wizz to do this!
+I only use secure platforms and aim to make the service as simple and easy to access to everyone.
+Phone me for a chat to find out if I can help and what would work best for you.

 These are stressful times.
 For good advice go to